-- If a player fails to defeat a Boss, that Boss can only be challenged again if the "GO" space is passed or landed on again.
-Basically, Boss Battles aren't automatically given to the next player should the previous player be unsuccessful in winning.
+- If a player fails to defeat a Boss, doesn't have enough Coins to challenge it, or passes, that Boss can only be challenged again if the "GO" space is passed or landed on again.
+Basically, Boss Battles aren't automatically given to the next player should the previous player be unsuccessful in winning, unable to afford a battle, or passes.
 If you don't have that much extra time, you could apply this rule to Bowser only, making the game's finale that much more intense - and a literal race to the finish!

-- If everyone passes a Boss Battle or does not have enough Coins to challenge a Boss, that card is returned to the Boss deck instead of being discarded and removed from the game altogether.
+- As just mentioned, if everyone fails or passes a Boss Battle (or doesn't have the Coins to challenge it), that card is returned to the Boss deck instead of being discarded and removed from the game altogether.

 - If a player lands on an unowned Property but does not wish to buy it/doesn't have enough Coins, the Property does not automatically go up for auction and instead stays where it is until it's bought.

 - As houses and hotels are absent from the game, a player is rewarded if they land on their own Property by 1 Coin from the Bank, or 2 if a complete set is owned (this value can be amended to the group's desired amount).

 - If a player lands on the "GO" space, they receive 4 Coins from the Bank instead of 2 (again, this value can be amended to the group's desired amount).